What if my mentee doesn't contact me or return my emails?

-Like any friendship, a rapport between a mentor and mentee isn't always established immediately.
+Like any friendship, a rapport between a mentor and mentee isn't always immediately established.
 Below we have included some topics to help you break the ice with your new mentee.
 Remember, finding common ground is easier than you might think!

 Consider these conversation starters:

 - The first-year experience so far and adjusting to university

 - Common interests and hobbies (refer to mentor/mentee profile)

 - Academic fields of interest beyond one’s central focus

 Check out our Mentoring Tips and Best Practices page for articles on mentor relationships and best practices.
 Also, feel free to contact us and we will be happy to meet with you to discuss mentoring tips!

 Does my mentorship relationship end at the close of the academic term or year?

 Not necessairly!
 At Mentoring Across McGill, we recognize that every mentorship relationship is unique and develops organically over time.
 Accordingly, we do not limit the scope or span of mentorships: they may continue (formally or informally) for as long as the mentee and mentor wish.
 This means that it is possible to continue your mentorship passed the academic term or year in which it began, as long as you and your mentee agree to do so.